SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-single-payment-gift-untracked-solicitation.md

     * Determine naming convention for Gift Transactions, and set up corresponding automation (Note that Gift Entry **does** apply a default naming convention)
     * Review Payment Method picklist values and remove/add if required (IMPORTANT: As of June 2024, it is not possible to add values to Payment Method without errors - subscribe to [this known issue](https://issues.salesforce.com/issue/a028c00000yxpEIAAY/nonprofit-cloudnpc-fundraising-unable-to-process-gifs-in-gift-entry-with-a-custom-payment-method-picklist-value) to get updates.)
     * Set up [Source Codes](https://help.salesforce.com/s/articleView?id=sfdo.NPC_FR_Outreach_Source_Code_Campaigns.htm&type=5)
-    * Remove New button for Gift Transactions if your organization is only allowing creation through Gift Entry.
+    * Remove "New" button for Gift Transactions if your organization is only allowing creation through Gift Entry.

 **Prerequisites for End User:**